mitsuhiko/lucumr/2016/10/30/i-dont-understand-asyncio.rst

 is evolving around it but I can't help but get the impression that it will take quite a few more years for it to become a particularly enjoyable and stable development experience.

+What landed in 3.5 (the actual new coroutine objects) is great.
+In particular with the changes that will come up there is a sensible base that I wish would have been in earlier versions.
+The entire mess with overloading generators to be coroutines was a mistake in my mind.
+With regards to what's in asyncio I'm not sure of anything.
+It's an incredibly complex thing and super messy internally.
+It's hard to comprehend how it works in all details.
+When you can pass a generator, when it has to be a real coroutine, what futures are, what tasks are, how the loop works and that did not even come to the actual IO part.

+The worst part is that asyncio is not even particularly fast.
+David Beazley's live demo hacked up asyncio replacement is twice as fast as it.
+There is an enormous amount of complexity that's hard to understand and reason about and then it fails on it's main promise.
+I'm not sure what to think about it but I know at least that I don't understand asyncio enough to feel confident about giving people advice about how to structure code for it.